$5,271.00 - $7,082.00 Monthly

 DOH certification in substance use disorder treatment

-Knowledge of ASAM Criteria, DSM-5, and WAC regulations
+Knowledge of Washington State WAC regulations

-Experience with case management and individual counseling
+Experience in clinical case management and treatment triage

 Physical Requirements